partim/interrail-guide/src/countries/france.md

 * Paris – Rouen – Le Havre,
 * Paris – Dieppe (direct weekend services).

-These reservations are _only_ available from ticket machines _[which ones?]_ and SNCF booking offices.
+These reservations are _only_ available from _Grand Lignes_ ticket machines and SNCF booking offices at a price of EUR 1,70.

 ### Intercité de Nuit